The Insolvency Review: Canada

 iv Control of insolvency proceedings

 The overall control of any court proceeding is in the hands of the court as directed and allowed by the relevant insolvency statute.
 Restructuring proceedings in Canada, save rare exceptions, are commenced and led by the debtor – similar to the debtor-in-possession (DIP) style of restructuring used in the US.
 The debtor (via management) remains in control of its assets and operations.
-In all cases, an insolvency professional (a licensed insolvency trustee) will be appointed to act as proposal licensed insolvency trustee in a BIA proceeding, as monitor in a CCAA proceeding, and in several possible capacities under the WURA.
-In each case, this professional acts as the eyes and ears of the court and seeks to ensure that the debtor is complying with the statute and court orders (and provides reports to the court and creditors).
+In all cases, an insolvency professional (a trustee) will be appointed to act as a proposal trustee in a BIA proceeding, as monitor in a CCAA proceeding, and in several possible capacities under the WURA.
+In each case, the insolvency professional acts as the eyes and ears of the court and seeks to ensure that the debtor is complying with the statute and court orders (and provides reports to the court and creditors).

 v Special regimes

 Individuals and most business entities may file under the BIA.
 Income trusts and most corporations may file under the CCAA.
-Banks, trust companies, insurance companies, loan companies, building societies, and certain trading companies may only commence proceedings under the WURA.
+However, banks, trust companies, insurance companies, loan companies, building societies, and certain trading companies may only commence proceedings under the WURA.
 The WURA is less structured than the BIA and the CCAA and applies primarily to financial institutions.
 In Canada, the banking system is very stable, and, therefore, there are few proceedings under WURA.

 Procedurally, companies are able to file for insolvency collectively as a corporate group, but there are special rules if there is an attempt to consolidate substantively and file as one insolvency estate.
 Substantive consolidation allows two or more debtors to combine themselves into a single estate and have the separate legal status of each entity to be disregarded and treated as one by the courts.
 It is usually reserved for extraordinary circumstances because of its potential to prejudice certain creditors.